How to Find Purpose in Your Job: 9 Steps

 Other than the muffled moans and groans, no different sounds came from Marian.

-Though not understanding what was happening, one female coworker tried to comfort Marian, embracing her, rubbing her back, and murmuring soothing words.
+Though she did not understand what was happening, one female coworker tried to comfort Marian, embracing her, rubbing her back, and murmuring soothing words.

 After about fifteen minutes, the emergency team arrived, and Marian finally calmed down.